baruhifraimov/CPP_EX2_25/README.md

 - Increment/decrement operations (++, --)
 - Compound assignment operations (+=, -=, *=, etc.)

+The `MatrixUtils` file delivering swap function, extracted outside of SquareMat for OOP purposes and future extensibility
 ## How to Build and Run

 The project includes a makefile with several targets: